PetoriousBIG/workout-helper/README.md

 Created in React Native to be used on the Android Platform

 ## TODO:
-- Fix the FAB on the do workout screen so that Flatlist length doesn't change its position.
-(IMPORTANT) (SOLVED)
+- ~Fix the FAB on the do workout screen so that Flatlist length doesn't change its position.
+(IMPORTANT)~
-- Add Workout Screen Bug: Keyboard auto dismisses on exercise name at 3 input row (IMPORTANT) (SOLVED)
+- ~Add Workout Screen Bug: Keyboard auto dismisses on exercise name at 3 input row (IMPORTANT)~
-- Data Persistance on Workout List and Records (IMPORTANT) (SOLVED)
+- ~Data Persistance on Workout List and Records (IMPORTANT)~
-- Workouts can be submitted with exercises that do not have name/sets/reps.
-This needs to be fixed (IMPORTANT)
+- ~Workouts can be submitted with exercises that do not have name/sets/reps.
+This needs to be fixed (IMPORTANT)~
+- Implement screen reset and dismissal of changes notice when exiting add/edit screen without setting (IMPORTANT)
 - Make the Workout list screen look cleaner (IMPORTANT)
 - Implement saving workout progress/clearing workout progress (IMPORTANT)
 - Implement automatic versioning (IMPORTANT)